Project profile: Great Musgrave Bridge

 Learnings from Great Musgrave

-We’d like to thank the community for their patience during the works.
 We know there’s been a lot of interest in the bridge and the works delivered.
 We have listened to feedback and made substantial changes to how we make decisions on managing the estate.

 Our Stakeholder Advisory Forum, made up of organisations with an interest in our work, provides expertise and advice to support decision making on schemes such as this.
 We’ll continue to listen to community views to help inform our ways of working.